Danaher, it's Time to put People over Profits

 Profits Over People.

-We call on Cepheid and Danaher to prioritize people’s lives over maximizing profits by extending their commitment and reducing the price of tests for all of their life-saving diagnostics in low- and middle-income countries to $5
+We call on Cepheid and Danaher to prioritize people’s lives over maximizing profits by increasing transparency and fulfilling their commitment to an independent third party audit.

 Take Action: